Who Are These Horses and the Search for Identity

 We are delighted to share that Certagen Lab has stated, “Our findings clearly indicates a Spanish origin of the ancestors of the mustangs, living in the Carter Reservoir.”

 All 31 of the Carter horses tested fell into one of two clusters: D1 or D3.
-Both of these clusters roll up to the D Super Cluster identified with Andalusian/Lusitano/African Barb lineage.
+Both of these clusters roll up to the D Super Cluster identified with the Andalusian/Lusitano/African Barb lineage.
 This is a heritage that is clearly Iberian.
 With 100% of the individuals tested demonstrating this outcome, the Carter herd shows genetically ancient Spanish-Iberian ancestry, directly tracing back 500 years to those horses brought to North America on the ships of the early Spanish explorers.
 The tests also support the Carter Reservoir herd may well have the highest percentage of Spanish-Iberian DNA of any U.S. wild herds tested to date, identifying the Carter herd as an irreplaceable Heritage type.

 Tighten Up Your Stampede Strap!
 The Trail Continues!!